A PAC-Bayes Analysis of Adversarial Robustness: Basics on adversarial robustness

-However in real-life applications at classification time, an imperceptible perturbation of the input (due to malicious attacks or noise for instance) can have a bad influence on the classification performance on unseen data \citep{szegedy2014intriguing}: the usual guarantees do not stand anymore.
+However, in real-life applications at classification time, an imperceptible perturbation of the input (\eg, due to a malicious attack or a noise) can have a bad influence on the classification performance on unseen data \citep{SzegedyZarembaSutskeverBrunaErhanGoodfellowFergus2014}: the usual guarantees do not stand anymore.
 Such imperceptible perturbation can be modeled by a (relatively small) noise in the input.
-The set of possible noise is defined by $\Xpert{=}\LC \epsilon\in\X \,\middle|\, \LN \epsilon\RN \le b\RC$, where $\LN\cdot\RN$ is an arbitrary norm\footnote{ In the literature, the most used norms are the $\ell_1$-norm, the $\ell_2$-norm and the $\ell_\infty$-norm.} and $b>0$.
-The learner objective is then to find an {\it adversarial robust} classifier that is in average robust to all noises in $\Xpert$ over $(x,y)\!\sim\!\D$.
+Let $b\!>\!0$ and $\LN\cdot\RN$ be an arbitrary norm (the most used norms are the $\ell_1$, $\ell_2$ and $\ell_\infty$-norms), the set of possible noises $B$ is defined by

+The learner aims to find an {\it adversarial robust} classifier that is robust in average to all noises in $\Xpert$ over $(x,y)\!\sim\!\D$.
 More formally, one wants to minimize the adversarial robust true risk $\arisk{\D}{h}$ defined as